-Can you believe that we only have six weeks left in the school year!?
+Can you believe that the 2014-15 school year is almost over?
 Whether you are an underclassman ready to leave for the summer, or a Senior finalizing your next move, please ensure that your paperwork is current in College & Career!

 Community Service Hours are due to Mrs. Cook no later than Friday, May 15th, to count for this year.
 This deadline is for all students.